Skip to main content

 Why is my child's bus late?

-Students who are late to their stop often cause delays on the routes.
+Weather, traffic, construction, or late students are all possible reasons for buses arriving later than usual.
 If a driver waits an extra 30 seconds at 10 of their stops, that puts the bus behind by 5 minutes.
-If the bus driver arrives behind schedule on their first run, they are likely to start out behind on their second run.
+If the bus driver arrives behind schedule on their elementary run, they are likely to start out behind on their secondary run.

 Please know that we are doing everything we can to have all buses running on schedule every day.
 In the event that your bus does not arrive as scheduled, please allow ten minutes before calling the Transportation Center at 260-637-6165.